 This delicious Cuban Flan Recipe or Flan Cubano is a huge hit wherever and whenever I take it.
 Find out how easy it is to make this Cuban dessert!
-This really an Easy Cuban Flan Recipe .
-Flan has its origins from Spain.
-But chances are if you visit any Latin American country they have a variation of this rich dessert.
+This really an Easy Cuban Flan Recipe.
+Flan has its origins in Spain.
+But chances are if you visit any Latin American country, they have a variation of this rich dessert.

 Easy Cuban Flan Recipe

-I remember the first time I sat down to make a flan as an adult I was nervous it just wouldn’t turn out.
-Sure I had seen my grandmother make this recipe a million times, but there’s something to be said about the love grandmothers bake into stuff.
+I remember the first time I sat down to make a flan as an adult I made it for Christmas Eve (or Noche Buena as we call it).
+I was so nervous it just wouldn’t turn out correctly.
+Sure, I had seen my grandmother make this recipe a million times, but there’s something to be said about the love grandmothers bake into stuff.
+Sure this was one of my favorite recipes but would I be able to duplicate the delicious flavors I love?

 What is Cuban Flan?

-The Mexican one is a little waterier and not as sweet and rich.
-The Cuban Flan has a thick custard flavor that is simply rich and the closest thing to a symphony of flavor.
+The Mexican one is a little more waterier in texture and not as thick.
+It is also not as sweet and rich.
+The Cuban Flan has a thick creamy custard flavor that is simply rich and the closest thing to a symphony of flavors you will find.
 Many people enjoy eating it with a side of Shaved coconut in syrup.
-Others that are purist love the flavor all on it’s own.
+Others that are purists love the flavor all on their own.
+I’ve even made a pumpkin flan around the holidays to add a nice variation.

-This is such an addictive dessert filled with a creamy, custardy texture yet cool delicious and sweet.
+This is such an addictive dessert filled with a creamy, custardy texture drizzled in a caramel sauce that will be a huge hit!

 It’s the one Cuban dessert my kids can’t get enough of and ask for quite often.
 My #3 will literally ask for this dessert as her birthday dinner.
 She still hasn’t convinced me to make it just the dinner but honestly, I don’t blame her.
 She’s on the right path.

-I remember growing up in Miami coming home from partying at South Beach with friends and many nights when our metabolism was young and naive, we would stop and grab Cuban coffee and a flan at one of our favorite Cuban restaurants in Miami La Palma.
+I remember growing up in Miami coming home from partying at South Beach with friends, and many nights when our metabolism was young and naive, we would stop and grab Cuban coffee and flan at one of our favorite Cuban restaurants in Miami La Palma.

-This was heaven and the perfect cure for any heartbreak and yet it was also the perfect ending to a magical night.
+This was heaven and the perfect cure for any heartbreak or the perfect ending to a magical night.
 This dessert really does it all.

 I’ve always felt like making flan is one of those recipes that remind me of riding a bike.
-You can make it for a while and know how to do it , then stop making it and once you try it again it all just flows.
+You can make it for a while and know how to do it, then stop making it, and once you try it again and it all just flows.

-It took me years of watching my grandmother make this recipe then failing at it miserably the first few times.
+It took me years of watching my grandmother make this recipe then failing at it miserably the first few times to get it just right.
 That being said once you get the recipe just right once, it’s a winner!
+The cooking time is important as well as every oven is different.
+So looking to the center of flan for guidance is a great way to know if it’s ready.

 That being said, you can never really go wrong with flan no matter how badly you mess it up.